zoechbauer/z-control-qr-code-generator/docs/upload-to-google-playstore/next-steps-to-publish.md

 - [x] **Support plan** ready
 - [ ] **Closed test completed**

-**Your z-control QR Code Generator is almost ready for the world!** 🚀
+**Your z-control QR Code Generator app is almost ready for the world!** 🚀

 ---